IIITLucknowSWEngg/CSITTeam014/Assignment1/Project.md

 - **3.2.3 Offline Payments**: No support for offline QR-based payments.
 - **3.2.4 International Payments**: No support for cross-border payments or foreign currency transactions.
 - **3.2.5 Multi-Language Support**: No support for multilingual interfaces or localization.
 - **3.2.6 Advanced Analytics and Reports**: No provision for in-depth financial analytics or custom reports.
-- **3.2.7 Cryptocurrency Transactions**: No integration with blockchain or support for crypto payments.
-- **3.2.8 Custom Payment Schedules**: No feature to schedule recurring payments or subscriptions.
-- **3.2.9 Account Aggregation**: No aggregation of multiple bank accounts into a single dashboard.
+- **3.2.7 Account Aggregation**: No aggregation of multiple bank accounts into a single dashboard.
-- **3.2.10 Customizable Themes**: No ability for users to customize the app’s appearance or themes.
-- **3.2.11 AI-Powered Chatbots**: No AI-based customer support chatbot integration.
+- **3.2.8 AI-Powered Chatbots**: No AI-based customer support chatbot integration.
-- **3.2.12 Third-Party Integrations**: No integrations with e-commerce platforms or external apps.
 -
 ---